 It is important to note that the benefits to formal education do not appear to increase smoothly with the number of years of schooling.
 Rather, there are disproportionately large gains from completion.
 In particular, lower unemployment rates and higher earnings are benefits that appear to accrue mainly to students who graduate from college; the payoff to those attending for only a few semesters without earning a degree is relatively low.
 The unemployment rate for workers with some college education but no degree is comparable to the rate for workers with only a high school degree.
 And while students who have attended some college do earn about 15 percent more than high school graduates, those with a bachelor’s degree or higher earn 83 percent more.
 Despite the large gains from college completion, however, the college dropout rate is around 40 percent.
 Completion is an issue at the high school level as well, even though workers who have not graduated from high school face high unemployment rates and low earnings.
 Nationwide, 19 percent of public high school students fail to graduate on time.
-About 7 percent of 16 to 24 year olds are not enrolled in school and have not earned a high school diploma or a certificate of high school equivalency (Kena et al. 2014).
+About 7 percent of 16- to 24-year-olds are not enrolled in school and have not earned a high school diploma or a certificate of high school equivalency (Kena, Aud, and Johnson 2014).

 Research suggests that labor market success depends on more than just the number of years spent in school or on the job: Noncognitive skills may be just as important a determinant of future success (Bowles, Gintis, and Groves 2008).
 Skills such as following instructions, patience, and work ethic lay the foundation for mastering more complex cognitive skills later in life.
 For example, the general educational development (GED) credential is supposed to be equivalent to a high school diploma, but on average, people who have earned a GED tend to have worse labor market outcomes than people who have graduated from high school.
 This may be because the same noncognitive skills that are necessary to complete high school also determine labor market success (Heckman, Humphries, and Mader 2010).
 These basic emotional and social skills are learned very early in life, and it can be difficult for children who fall behind to catch up.
 Gaps in skills that are important for adult outcomes are observable by age 5 and tend to persist into adulthood (Heckman 2008).